littleraskol/Basic-Sprinkler-Improved/README.txt

 Basic Sprinkler Improved changes the way the basic sprinkler works without making it cover any more area than it does in the base game.
 I always found the most annoying thing about it to be the shape, which was just useless.
 But while there are a number of fine mods out there that change the way the sprinkler works, they all make it cover more total area, which seemed a bit overpowered to me.
 So I made this for my personal use.

 It's hoped that in addition to making the basic sprinkler more useful, the different patterns one can make with them will give them a niche so they can still be useful even when you get improved sprinklers.
+However, if I'm being honest, I'm kinda updating this for posterity and not for my own use.
+Because of the need to reconfigure the watering area rather than just adding to it, there's an "unwatering" step that seems daunting to do in a way that does not interfere with other watering devices.
+On the other hane there's a mod called "Line Sprinklers" that does more or less what I would want to do with this mod, and more.
+So give this a try, but know that there are other options out there.

 2. CONFIGURATION